-- 27 HKFRSs are developed through a due process that involves members and member practices of the HKICPA, listed companies in Hong Kong, the stock exchange, regulatory and legal authorities, academics and other interested individuals and organisations. - The FRSC consults the SQAB on major projects, agenda decisions and work priorities.
-The FRSC identifies potential agenda items for which timely guidance can be provided.
-Due process for projects may involve any or all of the following steps which are conducted by the FRSC except for noted otherwise: - (a) identifying and reviewing all the issues associated with an exposure draft or a draft interpretation issued by the IASB for possible adoption in Hong Kong or any other topics and considering the application of the Framework to the issues, if needed: - (b) studying pronouncements of the IASB and other standard setting bodies and accepted industry practices about the issues; - (c) consulting the SQAB about the advisability of adding the topic to the FRSC's agenda; - (d) forming an advisory group to give advice to the FRSC on the project; - (e) publishing for public comment a discussion document and, in the case of the IASB issuing a discussion document, issuing an invitation to comment in Hong Kong on that discussion document with a request for comment before the comment deadline imposed by the IASB so as to allow the FRSC a reasonable time to consider the comments before Council makes a submission to the IASB; - (f) publishing for public comment an exposure draft or a draft interpretation and, in the case of the IASB issuing an exposure draft or a draft interpretation, issuing an invitation to comment in Hong Kong on that IASB exposure draft or draft interpretation with a request for comment before the comment deadline imposed by the IASB so as to allow the FRSC a reasonable time to consider the comments before Council makes a submission to the IASB; - (g) publishing within an exposure draft a basis for conclusions; - (h) considering all comments received within the comment period on discussion documents, exposure drafts and draft interpretations and those received in response to the Hong Kong invitation to comment on the IASB documents and, when appropriate, preparing a comment letter to the IASB; - (i) following publication of the finalised IFRS or Interpretation of IFRS, considering the changes made, if any, by the IASB and adopting the finalised IFRS or Interpretation of IFRS in Hong Kong with the same effective date; - (j) approving a standard or an Interpretation, including that converged with the equivalent IFRS or Interpretation of IFRS, by Council; and - (k) publishing within a standard a basis for conclusions, if appropriate, explaining how the conclusions were reached and giving background information that may help users of HKFRSs to apply them in practice or, in the case of a standard that is converged with IFRS, publishing within the standard the IASB Basis for Conclusions with an explanation of the extent to which Council agrees with the IASB Basis for Conclusions so as to enable users to understand any changes made to the IFRS.

-29 On occasion, the FRSC may consult and raise issues specific to Hong Kong proactively with the IASB.
+- any other topics and considering the application of the Conceptual Framework to the issues, if needed; - (b) studying pronouncements of the IASB and other standard setting bodies and accepted industry practices about the issues; - (c) forming an advisory group to give advice to the FRSC on the project; - (d) publishing for public comment a consultation document or a draft interpretation and, in the case of the IASB issuing a consultation document or a draft IFRIC Interpretation, issuing an invitation to comment in Hong Kong on that IASB consultation document or draft IFRIC Interpretation with a request for comment before the comment deadline imposed by the IASB so as to allow the FRSC a reasonable time to consider the comments before making a submission to the IASB; - (e) publishing within an exposure draft a basis for conclusions; - (f) considering all comments received within the comment period on the consultation documents and draft interpretations and those received in response to the Hong Kong invitation to comment on the IASB documents and, when appropriate, preparing a comment letter to the IASB; - (g) following publication of the finalised IFRS or IFRIC Interpretation, considering the changes made, if any, by the IASB and adopting the finalised IFRS or IFRIC Interpretation in Hong Kong with the same effective date; - (h) approving a standard or an Interpretation, including that converged with the equivalent IFRS or IFRIC Interpretation, by Council; and - (i) publishing within a standard a basis for conclusions, if appropriate, explaining how the conclusions were reached and giving background information that may help users of HKFRSs to apply them in practice or, in the case of a standard that is converged with IFRS, publishing within the standard the IASB Basis for Conclusions with an explanation of the extent to which Council agrees with the IASB Basis for Conclusions so as to enable users to understand any changes made to the IFRS. - On occasion, the FRSC may consult and raise issues specific to Hong Kong proactively with the IASB.